-Deferred Vested Pension is normally payable at your normal retirement date (first of the month following age 65) if your employment terminates after you have at least five Years of Service.
+Deferred Vested Pension is normally payable at your normal retirement date (i.e., first day of the month following age 65) if your employment terminates after you have at least five Years of Service.
 This benefit may be taken as early as age 55 if you have at least 20 Years of Service when your employment terminated.